MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

 \[Output\] A pointer to a buffer that contains the number of rows in the *Data*.

 *Data*
-\[Output\] A pointer to a 2-dimentional array allocated by the extension that contains the result set of `@script` n [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
+\[Output\] A pointer to a 2-dimensional array allocated by the extension that contains the result set of `@script` n [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).

 The total number of columns should be [OutputSchemaColumnsNumber that was retrieved in the Execute](#execute) call.
 Each column should contain \[RowsNumber\] elements that should be interpreted according to the column type (from `GetResultColumn()` [todo: Peter, add some link/highlight/reference?]).

 *StrLen_or_Ind*
-\[Output\] A pointer to a 2-dimentional array allocated by the extension that contains the length/NULL indicator for each value in *Data*.
+\[Output\] A pointer to a 2-dimensional array allocated by the extension that contains the length/NULL indicator for each value in *Data*.
 Possible values of each cell:

 - n, where n > 0.
 Indicating the length of the data in bytes
 - SQL_NULL_DATA, indicating a NULL value.

 The total number of columns should be \[OutputSchemaColumnsNumber\] (that was received in the `Execute()` call [todo: Peter, add some link/highlight/reference?]).
 Each column contains \[RowsNumber\] elements that should be interpreted according to the column type (from `GetResultColumn()` [todo: Peter, add some link/highlight/reference?]).

-If one column is not nullable and doesn't represents one of the following data types: SQL_C_CHAR, SQL_C_WCHAR and SQL_C_BINARY [add dates], StrLen_or_Ind\[col\] will be ignored.
+StrLen_or_Ind\[col\] will be ignored, if one column is not nullable and doesn't represents one of the following data types: SQL_C_CHAR, SQL_C_WCHAR and SQL_C_BINARY [add dates].
 Otherwise it points to a valid array with \[RowsNumber\] elements, each element contains its length or null indicator data.

 ## GetOutputParam